The artist

 After this long professional career, Denis Doistau now pursues his creative research through painting, in a more internal and introspective dimension.
 His approach is part of a spiritual, non-religious quest based on the conviction that human harmony comes through the appeasement of the ego and openness to an energy of peace, light and love, allowing us to welcome the Other in the full presence of the moment.

-Her painting is born of a constant dialogue between the outside world and her inner life.
+His painting is born of a constant dialogue between the outside world and her inner life.
 It explores the balance between matter and light, between reason and instinct, between the ordinary human being and the awakened being.
 Creation becomes a journey, a quest through which shapes, colours and textures translate the subtle movements of the soul.

-Her canvases bring together three complementary approaches.
+His canvases bring together three complementary approaches.
 A thoughtful and structured style of painting, marked by straight lines, geometric shapes and sometimes collage, evokes the rational part of the being.
 A more instinctive and raw style of painting, born of matter and free movement, attentive to the present moment.
 Finally, a softer style of painting, made up of curves, pastel tones and light, symbolises the inner flame — that silent presence made up of peace and love.

 Through these contrasts, Denis Doistau seeks to reveal the complexity of a being on a spiritual journey, torn between sometimes opposing forces but striving towards unity.
 Each canvas thus becomes a space for transformation and an invitation to let the light that each of us carries within us emerge and shine forth.